yasu24/Telling-Story-with-Data/final-project-part1.md

 ## The data and source
+[1] Which state has what kind of gun-related regulation does it have?

-[1] Cranford, C. (2023, August 25).
+Cranford, C. (2023, August 25).
 States ranked by how strict their gun laws are.
 Sightmark.com. https://sightmark.com/blogs/news/states-ranked-by-how-strict-their-gun-laws-are

+[2] Same as [1], how to put the point for the regulation of each state

-[2] Methodology.
+Methodology.
 Everytown Research &amp; Policy.
 (2023, September 6). https://everytownresearch.org/rankings/methodology/

+[3] Information about the waiting period, which means once the person buys the gun, how long would it take time to receive it?

-[3] Waiting periods.
+Waiting periods.
 Giffords.
 (2023, June 26). https://giffords.org/lawcenter/gun-laws/policy-areas/gun-sales/waiting-periods/

+[4] Gun ownership ratio data

-[4] Gun ownership by State 2023.
+Gun ownership by State 2023.
 Wisevoter.
 (2023, May 8). https://wisevoter.com/state-rankings/gun-ownership-by-state/

+[5] GDP data for each state

-[5] GDP by State.
+GDP by State.
 GDP by State | U.S. Bureau of Economic Analysis (BEA). (n.d.). https://www.bea.gov/data/gdp/gdp-state

+[6] Population data for each state

-[6] Select a State.
+Select a State.
 Rank List: States in Profile. (n.d.). https://www.statsamerica.org/sip/rank_list.aspx?rank_label=pop1&amp;ct=S18

+[7] Number of guns globally including in the US

-[7] Global Firearms Holdings.
+Global Firearms Holdings.
 Small Arms Survey. (n.d.). https://www.smallarmssurvey.org/database/global-firearms-holdings

 ## Method and medium

-My approach is to find the correlation between data using Tableau.
+My approach is to find the correlation between several kinds of data using Tableau.

 To find any insights to help reduce gun incidents, I would like to I will search for more data that indicates an effective approach.

+This is a good, but deep and difficult theme, therefore I might change the topic afterward.